 Join the ukulele ensemble in our various instrumental musical explorations!
 Keep scrolling for more details and to register.

-September 2020 Update: The Ukulele Ensemble will continue to meet online using Zoom.
-There may be an option for a few members to join me in person each week at Gigspace later in the fall.
-If and when this becomes an option, the option of joining via Zoom will always remain in place.
-If you have questions about the class, don’t hesitate to reach out to Joel here: firstname.lastname@example.org
+January 2020 Update: The Ukulele Ensemble will continue to meet online using Zoom.
+If you have questions about the class, don’t hesitate to reach out to Joel here: email@example.com

 New members are welcome!

 Come and play your part in this Ukulele Ensemble!
 Are you looking for a way to play your ukulele that goes beyond strumming and singing songs?
 Would you like to explore a wide range of musical styles, including styles that don’t involve singing to an accompaniment?

 The Ukulele Ensemble is a casual daytime musical experience intended for retirees or flexible hour workers.
 In this group, we are building a repertoire of instrumental music arranged in two to four parts.
 The repertoire can range from jazz to classical to popular music.
 It is selected and arranged by the instructor, Joel Jacques, but based on the suggestions and wide ranging interests of the Ensemble Group itself.
 Though not for the absolute beginner, practically all skill levels can participate.
 Whether you’ve ‘just started recently’ or you’ve been ‘playing for years’, there is a part for you in this ensemble.

 Though principally intended for participant’s enjoyment, you will also develop these skills: standard notation and/or tablature notation reading; listening skills; timing; dynamics and melodic playing up & down the fingerboard.

 - Sheet music for all the arrangements be will be provided for all the parts by the instructor.